-Rösti tramples on the will of the people
+Rösti Tramples the Will of the People

-Wolf population to be reduced by 70 percent
+Wolf population to be reduced by 70%

 Petition against the wolf massacre

-Let's stop Federal Councillor Albert Rösti's rampage: Sign the petition
+Let us stop Federal Councillor Albert Rösti’s rampage: Sign the petition

-Wolf attacks on livestock declining
+Wolf attacks on livestock in decline

 Dossier: Wolf in Switzerland: Facts, Politics and the Limits of Hunting

-- Wolf incompetence rages in Graubünden
+- Wolf management incompetence runs rampant in Graubünden

 - Illegal wolf hunting in Switzerland